 Teaching requires knowledgeable, creative, and committed professionals who make informed decisions on behalf of their students.
 Through advanced studies in education, the M.S., Ed., graduate students become more knowledgeable, skilled and confident teacher leaders.
 They also learn to collaborate with colleagues, to be lifelong learners, and to lead by example.
 Courses and research experiences in the graduate program are designed to prepare reflective teacher leaders.
 These programs are also designed to develop advanced knowledge in research, curriculum, supervision, and adaptive strategies meeting the needs of all learners.

-The Education and Special Education Department offers a degree in Master of Science (M.S.), Education, with two concentrations, Reading Specialist Added Certification K-12 and Teaching Children’s Literature P-12.
+The Education and Special Education Department offers a degree in Master of Science (M.S.), Education, with a concentration in Reading Specialist Added Certification K-12 .
 The M.S. is chosen by those graduate students pursuing a master’s degree with secondary emphasis or by those pursuing a master’s degree with a K-12 emphasis.
 The minimum number of credit hours required for this degree is 33 (or 30 if the thesis option is completed).

 The Mansfield University Special Education Program is nationally recognized by the Council for Exceptional Children at the Initial Teacher Preparation level.
 The certification concentration is designed for educators who are certified at the initial level in another education field.
 The graduates of this concentration are prepared to meet the special education certification requirements in Pennsylvania.
 Students in the non-certification concentration will not be prepared for certification in Pennsylvania.
 The non-certification concentration for candidates from education and related fields not seeking special education certification provides the opportunity to develop an understanding of special education programs and services for individuals with exceptional learning needs.